 Growing up in the Midwest, I was raised to believe that ranch dressing was so much more than a dressing; it's practically its own food group.
 As a kid, we'd dunk school-lunch pizza and chicken nuggets in tubs of store-bought ranch, Mom would fold the bottled kind into casseroles and creamy salads, use it as a condiment for burgers and sandwiches galore and beyond.
 (Our pals at Better Homes & Gardens show how it's done in their roundup of totally acceptable ways to enjoy ranch as a grown-up!)

-Now more aligned with the EatingWell philosophy—that all foods fit but life is better when you veg out and DIY dressings as often as possible—I mainly enjoy it in our homemade versions like this Vegan Ranch Dressing, Buttermilk Ranch Dressing and Tomatillo Ranch Dressing.
+Now more aligned with the EatingWell philosophy—that all foods fit but life is better when you veg out and DIY dressings as often as possible—I mainly enjoy it in our homemade versions like this Vegan Ranch Dressing.

 Today, thanks to TikTok, I have another homemade ranch recipe idea to transport me back to my childhood.
 This version might just win my MVP award thanks to its easy prep and potent punch of protein.
 A ¼-cup serving has as much protein as an egg!

 @ambermichelle_1 took to TikTok to show how it's done.
 To re-create it at home, you need just two main ingredients!